Work with work item workflows

 ---|---|

 Inactive workflow | An inactive workflow is a workflow that is not currently being used by any projects.
-Because there are no issues currently transitioning through an inactive workflow, you can edit the workflow's steps and transitions directly.
+Because there are no work items currently transitioning through an inactive workflow, you can edit the workflow's steps and transitions directly.
 For details on activating a workflow, see steps below.
 For more detailed information, see Working in text mode. |

 Active workflow | An active workflow is a workflow that is currently being used by one or more projects.
 When you edit an active workflow, Jira first creates a draft of it.
 When you've finished, you can publish your draft and, optionally, save your original workflow as an inactive backup.
 The following limitations apply when editing the draft for an active workflow:

-To make any of the modifications listed above, you need to copy the workflow, modify the copy, and then activate it. |
+To make any of the modifications listed above, you need to copy the workflow, modify the copy, and then activate it.
+Note: In rare cases, we might also make a temporary workflow to prevent problems while performing updates.
+Read more about temporary workflows |

 All workflows are inactive until you associate them with a workflow scheme, which can then be associated with a project.
 To activate a workflow:

-Select > Issues.
+Select > Work items.

 Click Workflow schemes.